 Participatory mapping activities are organised into projects.
 Each project has a different objective and geographic extent.
 Users who are member of a project contribute perceptions or measurements of their environment to a project.

 Perceptions and measurements are contributed to a project using contributions.
 Each contribution has a location.
 By separating observations and contributions, different users can contribute different perceptions on the same location or continuous measurements can be collected for a certain location.
-Users can further add comments to contributions, reply to comments or attach media files like photographs or videos to a contribution.
+Users can further add comments to contributions, reply to comments or attach media files like photographs, documents, videos or audio files to a contribution.

 Each contribution has a category that describes which information the contributor is expected to provide.
 Each category has a number of fields.
 For each field expected data types, accepted values and if the field is required must be stated.
 Field itself is an abstract entity and is instantiated by specific field types (see Field Types for available types).
 Categories are used to validate user inputs and to create forms for user interfaces.